 - Create an account to automatically keep your sites, clips, and credentials in sync between devices.

 - When enabled, you will be prompted to enter passcode or Touch ID authentication when you open Coda.

 - Generate, import, and manage keys used for SFTP and SSH connections in Coda.

 - Editor configurations settings, including EditorConfig, Custom Fonts, or associate a non-defined file type with one of Coda’s supported languages.
+Supported Syntax Modes and Custom Syntax instructions can be found here.
 Instructions for importing custom fonts can be found here.

 - Disable/Enable background notifications for transfer related activities.